meri-imperiumi/handbook/docs/checklists/07_mast.md

 # Dropping the mast

 - [ ] Remove Genoa from roller and pack away
+- [ ] Ensure availability to a large set of small strings to secure things
-- [ ] Turn off VHF and AIS circuit
+- [ ] Turn off *VHF/AIS* and *HF/SSB* circuits
 - [ ] Unplug mast cables and bring to deck
+- [ ] Remove HF radio antenna cable from backstay, coil the cable and stow the offset pipe pieces
 - [ ] Remove roller furling line
 - [ ] Drop anchor to sea level
 - [ ] Move spinnaker halyard to mast